open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-64-testing-for-independence-in-two-ways-q645/60-64-testing-for-independence-in-two-ways-q645.md

     weight: 1
 myst:
   substitutions:
-    params_vars_title: Life after college
-    params_vars_ci_low_part4: 0.8452256915875535
-    params_vars_ci_high_part4: 0.9070678863940979
-    params_vars_ci_low_part4_percent: 85
-    params_vars_ci_high_part4_percent: 91
-    params_vars_ci_low_part8: 0.8355076324036679
-    params_vars_ci_high_part8: 0.9167859455779834
-    params_part1_ans1_value: Proportion of graduates from this university who found a job within one month of graduating.
-    params_part1_ans1_feedback: Incorrect.
-    params_part1_ans2_value: Average GPA of graduates from this university within one year of graduating.
-    params_part1_ans2_feedback: Incorrect.
-    params_part1_ans3_value: Total number of faculty members at this university.
-    params_part1_ans3_feedback: Incorrect.
-    params_part1_ans4_value: Proportion of graduates from this university who found a job within one year of graduating.
-    params_part1_ans4_feedback: Correct!
-    params_description_num1: 382
-    params_description_num2: 436
-    params_description_num3: 4670
-    params_part3_ans1_value: This is not a random sample, so the observations are not independent.
-    params_part3_ans1_feedback: Incorrect.
-    params_part3_ans2_value: 'The success-failure condition is not satisfied: 382 successes, 54 failures, both below 10.'
-    params_part3_ans2_feedback: Incorrect.
-    params_part3_ans3_value: 'The success-failure condition is satisfied: 382 successes, 54 failures, both well above 10.'
-    params_part3_ans3_feedback: Correct!
-    params_part3_ans4_value: This is a random sample, so the observations are independent.
-    params_part3_ans4_feedback: Correct!
-    params_num_part4_num1: 95.0
-    params_part6_ans1_value: We are $95$% confident that only [lower bound]% to [upper bound]% of graduates from this university were employed within six months of finishing their undergraduate degree.
-    params_part6_ans1_feedback: Incorrect.
-    params_part6_ans2_value: We are $95$% confident that nearly [lower bound]% to [upper bound]% of graduates from this university didn't manage to find a job within one year of completing their undergraduate degree.
-    params_part6_ans2_feedback: Incorrect.
-    params_part6_ans3_value: We are $95$% confident that about [lower bound]% to [upper bound]% of graduates from this university secured employment within five years of completing their undergraduate degree.
-    params_part6_ans3_feedback: Incorrect.
-    params_part6_ans4_value: We are $95%$% confident that approximately [lower bound]% to [upper bound]% of graduates from this university found a job within one year of completing their undergraduate degree.
-    params_part6_ans4_feedback: Correct!
-    params_part7_ans1_value: 95% confidence means that if we repeated this survey 100 times, 95 of the results would fall within this interval.
-    params_part7_ans1_feedback: Incorrect.
-    params_part7_ans2_value: 95% confidence means that 95% of the graduates found jobs within one year of completing their undergraduate degree.
-    params_part7_ans2_feedback: Incorrect.
-    params_part7_ans3_value: 95% confidence means that the survey was conducted with 95% accuracy.
-    params_part7_ans3_feedback: Incorrect.
-    params_part7_ans4_value: 95% of such random samples would produce a 95% confidence interval that includes the true proportion of students at this university who found a job within one year of graduating from college.
-    params_part7_ans4_feedback: Correct!
-    params_part8_num1: 99.0
-    params_part10_ans1_value: same width
-    params_part10_ans1_feedback: Incorrect.
-    params_part10_ans3_value: narrower
-    params_part10_ans3_feedback: Incorrect.
-    params_part10_ans4_value: wider
-    params_part10_ans4_feedback: Correct!
+    params:
+      vars:
+        title: Life after college
+        ci_low_part4: 0.87072311639566
+        ci_high_part4: 0.9340106114149908
+        ci_low_part4_percent: 87
+        ci_high_part4_percent: 93
+        ci_low_part8: 0.860777938606908
+        ci_high_part8: 0.9439557892037428
+      part1:
+        ans1:
+          value: Proportion of graduates from this university who found a job within one month of graduating.
+          feedback: Incorrect.
+        ans2:
+          value: Average GPA of graduates from this university within one year of graduating.
+          feedback: Incorrect.
+        ans3:
+          value: Total number of faculty members at this university.
+          feedback: Incorrect.
+        ans4:
+          value: Proportion of graduates from this university who found a job within one year of graduating.
+          feedback: Correct!
+      description:
+        num1: 305
+        num2: 338
+        num3: 4618
+      part3:
+        ans1:
+          value: This is not a random sample, so the observations are not independent.
+          feedback: Incorrect.
+        ans2:
+          value: 'The success-failure condition is not satisfied: 305 successes, 33 failures, both below 10.'
+          feedback: Incorrect.
+        ans3:
+          value: 'The success-failure condition is satisfied: 305 successes, 33 failures, both well above 10.'
+          feedback: Correct!
+        ans4:
+          value: This is a random sample, so the observations are independent.
+          feedback: Correct!
+      num_part4:
+        num1: 95.0
+      part6:
+        ans1:
+          value: We are $95$% confident that only [lower bound]% to [upper bound]% of graduates from this university were employed within six months of finishing their undergraduate degree.
+          feedback: Incorrect.
+        ans2:
+          value: We are $95$% confident that nearly [lower bound]% to [upper bound]% of graduates from this university didn't manage to find a job within one year of completing their undergraduate degree.
+          feedback: Incorrect.
+        ans3:
+          value: We are $95$% confident that about [lower bound]% to [upper bound]% of graduates from this university secured employment within five years of completing their undergraduate degree.
+          feedback: Incorrect.
+        ans4:
+          value: We are $95%$% confident that approximately [lower bound]% to [upper bound]% of graduates from this university found a job within one year of completing their undergraduate degree.
+          feedback: Correct!
+      part7:
+        ans1:
+          value: 95% confidence means that if we repeated this survey 100 times, 95 of the results would fall within this interval.
+          feedback: Incorrect.
+        ans2:
+          value: 95% confidence means that 95% of the graduates found jobs within one year of completing their undergraduate degree.
+          feedback: Incorrect.
+        ans3:
+          value: 95% confidence means that the survey was conducted with 95% accuracy.
+          feedback: Incorrect.
+        ans4:
+          value: 95% of such random samples would produce a 95% confidence interval that includes the true proportion of students at this university who found a job within one year of graduating from college.
+          feedback: Correct!
+      part8:
+        num1: 99.0
+      part10:
+        ans1:
+          value: same width
+          feedback: Incorrect.
+        ans3:
+          value: narrower
+          feedback: Incorrect.
+        ans4:
+          value: wider
+          feedback: Correct!
 99% CI is wider, as we are more confident that the true proportion is within the interval and so need to cover a wider range
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 We are interested in estimating the proportion of graduates at a mid-sized university who found a job within one year of completing their undergraduate degree.
-Suppose we conduct a survey and find out that ${{ params_description_num1 }}$ of the ${{ params_description_num2 }}$ randomly sampled graduates found jobs.
-The graduating class under consideration included over ${{ params_description_num3 }}$ students.
+Suppose we conduct a survey and find out that ${{ params.description.num1 }}$ of the ${{ params.description.num2 }}$ randomly sampled graduates found jobs.
+The graduating class under consideration included over ${{ params.description.num3 }}$ students.

 ## Part 1: (a)